learn-co-curriculum/python-p4-deploying-flask-react-app-to-render/README.md

 learn how the deployment process works in general, and what steps are required to take the code from our machine and get it to run on a server.

-In this lesson, we'll be tackling a more complex app with a modern React-Flask stack, and explore some of the challenges of getting these two apps to run together on a single server.
+In this lesson, we'll be tackling a more complex app with a modern Flask-React stack, and explore some of the challenges of getting these two apps to run together on a single server.